tbrowder/RakudoBin/README.md

 This module distribution can be used in several different scenarios for installing or upgrading a host to use the Rakudo binary download archive containing the `raku` and `zef` executables.

-In fact, it is designed to maintain and use the native Rakudo package to bootstrap the binary downloads.
+In fact, it is designed to maintain and use the native Rakudo system package to bootstrap the binary downloads.
 Consider the following scenarios:

 Scenario one - a new system without Rakudo installed
 ----------------------------------------------------